“Beauty is an enormous, unmerited gift given randomly, stupidly.”

 I hope she can see the magic that fills the room once her body starts singing a song.
 Every move she makes looks so effortless and real.
 She said it took years of practice to make it look that way.

-Paola is a world traveler.
-She sleeps around strangers naked and feeds you with desire not to set up your alarm ever again.
+Paola is a world traveller.
+She sleeps around strangers naked and feeds you with a desire not to set up your alarm ever again.

 Can joy and passion be taught?